The time has come: Moving to Spain from UK.

 On my website, you will not find any articles about the pros and cons, about the origin of Brexit, about the referendum.

-But we are action takers, problem solvers.
+We are action takers, problem solvers.

 How to move from the UK to Spain